Connect with company insiders willing to help

 - When an individual offers to help, karmaPond introduces you both via email so you can connect in person (like for coffee) and have a conversation about next steps

 Introduction request best practicesAn introduction request is most successful when it is brief, specific and actionable.
-Keep it around 3-4 sentences that tell 1) who you are and your background, 2) the kind of person you think could help and 3) your specific ask.
+Keep it around 3-4 sentences that tell 1) who you are / your background, 2) what kind of work / role you are targeting and 3) your specific ask.

 Member 1: Looking for someone who is currently or formerly PwC who can spare 5 or 10 minutes to speak about their experiences, draws, or drawbacks (if any).
 14 years of tech integration management for government and nonprofit and now am considering PwC.
 Thanks.